Archbishop Holgate’s School - SEND REPORT 2016/17

 All student’s progress is monitored, tracked and reported back to parents regularly throughout the year.
 This will take the form of interim reports, full reports, progress reviews with form tutors and parent’s evenings.
 You will also receive regular progress reports through the marking of your child’s work.
 Any concerns will be reported through the form tutor, class teacher via the school planner.

-In addition to this some students with SEND will have an Individual Support Plan (ISP) or a Pastoral Support Plan (PSP) with personalised targets.
-These targets will be set and reviewed with either the SENCo or HoY in discussion with the student and/or parents and carers.
+In addition to this some students with SEND will have an Individual Support Plan (ISP) or a School Support Plan (SSP) with personalised targets.
+These targets will be set and reviewed with either the SENDCo or HoY in discussion with the student and/or parents and carers.

 Students with a Statement or EHCP will have an annual review meeting which you will be invited to attend and contribute to.